Coexistence between humans and nature

 ) and maiden pink (Dianthus deltoids

-An island home for 1,000 species of butterfly
+An island home for 1,000 species of butterfly and moth

-Vallisaari is also home to 1,000 butterfly species.
+Vallisaari is also home to 1,000 butterfly species and moth species.
 More than a hundred of these are threatened or rare species.
 Vallisaari serves as a stepping stone for many southern species, offering them, in the island's sunbaked meadows and stands of hardwood, conditions similar to those found in Central Europe.
 For example, the plumed prominent (Ptilophora plumigera) thrives on the island.
 In the sandy soil of the sun-baked meadows, beetles scuttle that are normally found on beaches, including the sand weevil (Philopedon plagiatus).

 Vibrant bird groves